dwave-training/portfolio-optimization/README.md

    4. In the `sample_cqm` function:

       - Define the sampler to be used.
-Remember to import any necessary packages
+Remember to import any necessary packages.

       - Sample the CQM object and return the SampleSet